 I have been joyfully teaching the art of quilting since 2006.
 My classes are encouraging, supportive, and light-hearted.
 I love seeing my students realize that they CAN quilt their own work.
 I teach regionally, at various guilds, at IQF Houston and Chicago and throughout the US.

 I have been working with fabric since I was a little girl trying to make my own clothes.
-I come from a long line of traditional bed quilt makers, but I didn’t take a formal class in quilting until 1983.
+I hail from a long line of traditional bed quilt makers, but I didn’t take a formal class in quilting until 1983.
 I “re-entered” quilting in 1999 and that one class unleashed a need to create that has not stopped.
-I am grateful for the profound influence of a few key inspirational teachers along the way.

 I live in Northern California with my oh-so-patient hubby and our Basset boy.
 Our two grown sons have left the nest to become men, leaving more room for books, fabric and notions.

 My current work is centered around whole-cloth pieces, with intricate free-hand free-motion quilting.
 Because there is little or no piecing, the story is told through the line of the thread.
 I consider this work to be “sculpting” the fabric, since the stitches create line and shadow upon the quilt’s surface.